mm80843/T3.5/docs/Benef/PBN__Benef_426.md

 # __Reduction in disease transmission__

-## Name of the Benefit

-Augmented surveillance and prompt reporting can help identify and isolate cases, reducing the transmission of the virus in densely populated areas.
-Providing separate spaces for isolation and quarantine can further prevent the spread of the disease.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in isolation and quarantine measures can prevent the spread of diseases, reducing healthcare costs and protecting vulnerable populations.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_457.md)